andela-technology/qualified-docs/content/creating-content/challenges/guides/gpt-validation.md

 ### Performance

 Making calls to the OpenAI API takes time.
-Use the latest model (`"gpt-4o"` used in the above code may be outdated by the time you read this, necessitating an update), or try a few to see which runs fastest for your use case (keeping in mind other metrics, like accuracy).
+Use the latest model (`"gpt-4o"` used in the above code may be outdated by the time you read this, necessitating an update), or try a few to see which runs fastest for your use case, keeping in mind other metrics, like accuracy.

 The above code runs in about 3 seconds with the OpenAI call and about 1 second without it, so there is little performance impact.
 The limit for a submission is currently 12 seconds.
 Asking the GPT to provide brief responses dramatically speeds up the response time, as done in this example.

 ### Rate Limits, Cost and Security

-GPTs cost a bit per call, and you may want to proxy your request to add rate limits to particular candidates.
+GPTs incur cost per token generated, and you may want to proxy your request to add rate limits to particular candidates.
 Realistically, the risk of abuse is low, but it's worth keeping in the back of the mind.
 Keep an account limit and watch out for emails that.
-You could use fail-safes in challenges and remove the analytics if the API call fails due to a billing reason, to avoid inconveniencing candidates who run up against a rate limit through no fault of their own.
+You could use fail-safes in challenges and remove the analytics if the API call is unsuccessful due to a billing reason.
+This avoids inconveniencing candidates who run up against a rate limit through no fault of their own and allows them to complete the challenge.

 Keep your API keys secure in the submission tests in classic code challenges, or in a hidden file in a project code challenge.
 You can rotate keys if exposed or use a proxy service (such as a Google Cloud Function) to hide them entirely.